jerryjames2025/Customer-Churn-Analysis-PowerBI/README.md

 Longer-tenure customers are more loyal.

-Customer Churn Analysis
+CUSTOMER CHURN ANALYSIS

 This Power BI dashboard shows why customers leave a company.
 It uses a simple dataset with Age, Tenure, Charges, Contract Type, and Churn.

-What I Built
+WHAT I BUILT

 - Total Customers
 - Total Churned Customers
 - Churn Rate